 God’s grace to us was not for a moment or just for the beginning.
 Grace is not just for special occasions, it’s a daily necessity.
 We know the reality of our ongoing battle with sin and if we don’t confess our sin regularly to God it’s like we are trying to deal with it on our own.
 Confession is an opportunity to experience again the joy of salvation, to encounter again the sufficiency of Jesus' death in our place and the power of his Spirit to lift our guilt and shame.

 Psalm 51 reminds us that even great kings who love God fall, and shows us that confession is God’s gift to call us back to him.
 Confession is the ongoing practise of expressing faith in the death and resurrection of Jesus.
 Confession is the habit of people who know both that they are unworthy, and that Jesus alone is enough.

 May we be people who boast not that we have no need to confess (for God’s word tells us that is a lie!), but rather those who delight in the convicting work of the Spirit which leads us to confession and repentance.
 For in our confession we magnify the grace and mercy of God and we experience afresh his unconditional, irreversible and eternal love for us.

 Sam joined the team in 2018 as one of our inaugural church planting residents in our Planters Academy.
-Sam is now the Lead Pastor of City on a Hill Gold Coast which will launch publicly in 2020.
+Sam is now the Lead Pastor of City on a Hill Gold Coast which launched publicly in 2020.
 Sam has a passion to see people discover the life, joy, and hope that is only found in Jesus.
-He loves to preach the Bible to whoever will listen and is energised by seeing leaders developed and released to use their gifts and passions for God’s glory.
-Sam is married to Sally and they have two sons Bailey and Hudson.
-He is an ordained Anglican Minister and member of Acts 29.
+He loves to preach the bible to whoever will listen and is energised by seeing leaders developed and released to use their gifts and passions for God’s glory.
+Sam is married to Sally and they have three sons Bailey, Hudson and Zion.
+He is an ordained Anglican Minister and a member of Acts 29.